-Even the best insulated electric water heater leaks heat to its surroundings, typically to the tune of about $65 a year.
-A gas heater does even worse, losing about one-quarter of its energy up the flue while it's heating water.
+Even the best-insulated electric water heater leaks heat to its surroundings, typically to the tune of about $65 per year.
+A gas heater does even worse, losing about a fourth of its energy up the flue while it's heating water.

-Installing inexpensive flow restrictors uses less water for showers and faucets.
+Installing inexpensive flow restricters uses less water for showers and faucets.
 Also, make sure your hot water faucets don't leak.
 One drop a second dumps 400 gallons of expensive hot water a year.

 Heat-pump water heaters can be efficient but have high initial costs.